Mount Crosby Pumping Station: 1890–1902

 The pumping machinery, being of the latest technology, was difficult to correctly install.
 To assist with this, as per the contract, in 1892 Easton and Anderson sent a company representative, Charles May, to supervise the machinery's installation.
 May was also responsible for running the machines for six months following the start of operations.
 The installation of the pumping equipment did not go as smoothly as hoped.
 Excessive vibrations threatened to damage both the equipment and the pump house.
 Initially the vibrations were thought to be caused by the machinery itself, but turned out to be caused by the way the machinery had been attached to the engine house walls.
 Problems with the casting in one of the wells also caused damage to one of the pumps.
 After initial issues were quickly rectified, in June 1893 it was reported that "those dependent on the water supply at Brisbane will be glad to know that the machinery at Mount Crosby is at length working smoothly, and that a constant and reliable stream of good water is now flowing into the city from that source".

 A stable means of coal delivery was crucial for the running of the station.
 All coal supplies came from the Tivoli coal mines, several kilometres away in North Ipswich.
-Initially, the coal was delivered by horse-drawn wagons, each capable of holding 3 tonnes of coal.
-The wagons crossed the river at Colleges Crossing, approximately 2.5km south of the pumping station.
+Initially, the coal was delivered by horse-drawn wagons, each capable of holding 3 t of coal.
+The wagons crossed the river at Colleges Crossing, approximately 2.5 km south of the pumping station.
 In 1893 this bridge became a casualty of the flood.
 The coal then had to be transported across the river in punts, a costly and inefficient venture.
 In December 1893 the Board of Waterworks accepted a tender from Chamberlain and Wylie for the construction of a new bridge to be built over the river at the actual station.
 The bridge was completed in 1894.
 Two years later, it was washed away by a flood, but rebuilt in 1897, only to be washed away again the following year.
 In 1899 a third bridge had been completed, which was thought to be flood-proof.
 Drays continued to deliver the coal to the station across this bridge and it was estimated that between 3000 and 5000 tonnes were taken to the station per year.